This page is about the real testimonies of what Jesus has done in the lives of those within the church family at Whetstone.

 "I’ve been brought up in a Christian household, and I’ve always been part of this Church family here at Whetstone.
 I’ve been taught who Jesus is, how He impacts Christian’s lives and why we worship Him.
 But for me, just being brought up like that didn’t make me a Christian and didn’t mean that I really understood the Christian faith."

-If you are a member of Whetstone Baptist Church and are willing to share your life story, please let Neil Burley know.
+If you are a member of Whetstone Baptist Church and would like to share your life story, please let Neil Burley know.